UNDERGRADUATE DEPARTMENTAL ADVISING EXPERTS 2017–2018: Paula Matthusen; B. Balasubrahmaniyan

-Music majors are advised to complete their general education expectations (three each of HA, NSM, and SBS courses).
+Music majors are advised to complete their General Education Expectations (three each of HA, NSM, and SBS courses).
 Prospective majors who have not taken enough courses outside of the Music Department may be refused entry into the major.
-Students who fail to fulfill the general education expectations are generally not considered for department prizes and honors.
+Students who fail to fulfill the General Education Expectations are generally not considered for department prizes and honors.

-With the exception of MUSC 300, all classes offered by the Music Department are open to nonmajors.
+With the exception of MUSC300, all classes offered by the Music Department are open to non-majors.

 Prerequisites to the music major:

 Music majors take four courses in each of three capabilities: theory/composition, history/culture, and performance.
-Two additional courses from the 300-level Seminars for Music Majors bring the number of music credits to 14.
+Two additional courses from the MUSC300-level Seminars for Music Majors bring the number of music credits to 14.
 The required senior project or senior honors thesis brings the total number of music credits to 15 or 16, respectively.
 Diversity of musical experience is a core value of the Music Department and is expected of all music majors.
 To move toward this goal, at least two of the 14 music credits must be outside the student’s main area of interest.